SIRIUS Project. IV. The formation history of the Orion Nebula Cluster driven by clump mergers: Results

 After the merger at $t=7.65$\,Myr, the virial ratio increased again, but this time it decreased more slowly compared with the merger at $t=6.35$\,Myr.
 As shown in the density profile in Fig.~\ref{fig:star_gas_prof}, the stellar mass in the cluster centre exceeded the gas mass at $t=7.7$\,Myr.
 Around $\sim 1$\,Myr after the merger, the cluster centre became sub-virial again.

 We found that the super-virial state is caused by the formation of runaway stars, which are stars with a velocity of 30\,km\,s$^{-1}$.
 In Fig.~\ref{fig:N_runaways}, we present the number of runaway stars that are located farther than 3\,pc from the cluster centre.
 The number of runaways jumps up after clump mergers.
 Specifically, after the merger at $t=7.65$\,Myr, with around half of the runaway stars being formed in this period.
 The peak at around $t=7$\,Myr is related to the dense gas peak in the cluster caused by minor mergers (see Fig.~\ref{fig:dens_gas_mass}).
 We also calculated the virial ratio excluding runaway stars (see Fig.~\ref{fig:virial_ratio}) and confirmed that the increase of the virial ratio is caused by the existence of runaways.
+The virial ratio also increased at $t=8.55$\,Myr.
+At this time, two fast runaway stars with $>100$\,km\,s$^{-1}$ existed.

 At around 9\,Myr, the dense gas in the cluster was completely blown away, and the cluster became gas-free (see Fig.~\ref{fig:dens_gas_mass} and the bottom panels in Fig.~\ref{fig:star_gas_prof}).
 We confirmed that the cluster was virialized after gas expulsion (see Fig.~\ref{fig:virial_ratio}).
-We consider the large virial ratio at $t=8.55$\,Myr is a fluctuation caused by a hard binary because, at this time, both the kinetic and potential energy were an order of magnitude higher than any other time.

 We also compare our results with the measurements for the ONC.
 The virial ratio of the ONC centre ($<0.5$\,pc) is estimated to be $0.7\pm0.3$ \citep{2019AJ....157..109K}.
 Including the measurement error, the virial ratio obtained in our simulation is in this range for most of the time (see Fig.~\ref{fig:virial_ratio}).
 However, if we assume that the ONC centre is virial or slightly super-virial and that the gas mass is comparable to the stellar mass \citep{2006ApJ...641L.121T}, the virial ratio after the merger at $t=7.65$\,Myr suggests that the ONC experienced a clump merger within the past 1\,Myr.